Study of Religions

 What will you learn?

-The objective of the doctoral degree study programme in the Study of Religions at Masaryk University, Faculty of Arts, is the systematic preparation for academic work in the study of religions or related fields.
-The programme involves original and creative work under the guidance of a supervisor.
-Students go through all stages of the research process, from designing a research project proposal, through collecting and analysing data, to publishing the results and writing a dissertation.
+The doctoral study programme provides the highest level of university education in religious studies, understood as the scholarly study of religion from an interdisciplinary perspective at the intersection of historical, social, and psychological sciences.
+Its aim is the systematic preparation of students for expert academic work in the study of religions or in related humanities and social scientific disciplines.
+The programme is centred on original and creative research conducted under the guidance of a supervisor.
+Doctoral students are gradually guided through all phases of the research process, from the preparation of a dissertation research project proposal, through the collection and analysis of data or source materials, to the publication of results and the writing of the dissertation.

 “Cutting-edge research into religion in an international and interdisciplinary environment.”

-The doctoral programme in the study of religions is open to graduates with a Master’s degree in the study of religions or a related discipline, particularly sociology, anthropology, history, or psychology, who intend to develop their academic skills and pursue a career in academia.
+The doctoral programme in the study of religions is intended for graduates of a Master’s degree programmes in the study of religions or in related disciplines, particularly sociology, anthropology, history, classics or psychology, who wish to further develop their research skills under the guidance of a supervisor and pursue an academic career.

 Practical training

-The curriculum does not include any obligatory third-party practical training.
+The curriculum does not include any obligatory third-party practical training, except in cases where this obligation is part of the Individual Study Plan.
 The whole study is oriented towards the practical aspects of the research process.

 Further information